The Trace is looking for a director of development to help sustain and expand our high-impact, award-winning reporting on gun violence.

 This position may be in-person, hybrid, or remote, depending on location, with a strong preference for candidates located in Eastern Time (ET).

-- JMM Strategies is leading this search for The Trace.
-Email your resume and a cover letter in one PDF document to [email protected] with the subject line “TRACE DEVELOPMENT DIRECTOR” to apply.
+- Please email your resume and a cover letter in one PDF document to [email protected] with the subject line “Development Director.”

 - Questions about this opportunity?
 Email [email protected].
 Please do not contact us to ask about the status of your application before we have contacted you.